dropwizard/dropwizard/docs/source/manual/configuration.rst

 minThreads                          8                                                The minimum number of threads to keep alive in the thread pool.
 Note that each Jetty connector consumes threads from the pool.
 See :ref:`HTTP connector <man-configuration-http>` how the thread counts are calculated. maxQueuedRequests                   1024                                             The maximum number of requests to queue before blocking
                                                                                      the acceptors.
-idleThreadTimeout                   1 minute                                         The amount of time a worker thread can be idle before
+responseMeteredLevel                COARSE                                           The response metered level to decide what response code meters are included metricPrefix                        (none)                                           The metricPrefix to use in the metric name for jetty metrics idleThreadTimeout                   1 minute                                         The amount of time a worker thread can be idle before
                                                                                      being stopped.
 nofileSoftLimit                     (none)                                           The number of open file descriptors before a soft error is issued.